 Who is Second Act Fables:

-Second Act Fables is a publishing company promoting the works of J. Scott Bradley (and from time to time other works, designs sites, copy edits, etc.,).
+Second Act Fables is a publishing company and from time to time other works.
 The goal is to redefine the fairy tale (stories are not just for children) and publish quality content.
 Legends and stories are the fabric of our society.

 Store Details and PCI Compliance:

-I do sell stuff on this site, specifically books.
-This is a labor of love.
-For getting your credit card/accepting payments, I leverage two services: PayPal and Stripe.
+We do sell stuff on this site, specifically books.
+This is a labor of love and all proceeds, if any are made, are given to charity.
+For getting your credit card/accepting payments, We leverage two services: PayPal and Stripe.
 You have options to use either, whatever works and provides you with the most comfort.
 If you choose PayPal, the transaction is handled on their website.
 If you choose to checkout on my store, the transaction is handled by Stripe, which enables merchants to post their transactions securely off the internet into the credit card payments environment.
-Both of these are PCI compliant solutions and I don’t hold credits cards or numbers as part of the transaction, which is perfect for folks like me.
+Both of these are PCI compliant solutions and no credits cards or numbers as part of the transaction by this site, which is perfect for folks like me.

-Typically, I enjoy spending time with my family, writing books, designing sites, and having a day job.
+Typically, we enjoy spending time with family, writing books, designing sites, and having a day job.
 Handling payments doesn’t make my list.
-As these companies are both world class at collecting information and handling payments, I felt this a wise choice.
+As these companies are both world-class at collecting information and handling payments, this is a wise choice.

 What personal data is collected and the reasons why:

-Typically, I don’t think I collect anything but that’s not how the web works.
-Software, WordPress in particular, collects cookie and such to operate.
+Typically, nothing is collected but that’s not how the web works.
+Software, WordPress in particular, collects cookies and such to operate.
 Note, I don’t sell your data and only really leverage your email to reach out once in a great while.
 At all times, you have the ability to control such things.
 Details as follows:

 When visitors leave comments on the site the data shown in the comments form is collected, and also the visitor’s IP address and browser user agent string to help spam detection.